-The fair value of the Company's financial assets and liabilities, excluding the promissory note and related interest receivable, approximates the carrying amount due to their short term nature and capacity for prompt liquidation.
-See note 9 for the fair value of the promissory note and note 12 for the fair value of the derivative liabilities - warrants.
+The fair value of the Company's financial assets and liabilities, excluding the convertible note and derivative liability - warrants, approximates the carrying amount due to their short term nature and capacity for prompt liquidation.
+See note 10 for the fair value of the derivative liabilities - warrants in the financial statements.